aydenli530/-w-Sr-F-SnaQXF-pWw6La6bgj-YN-fyKyp9s-Bsqn2W5HC-g-HJ-v-Zj-Q-L-m-.9W--ErqxeN-.BQszE-Mw4-VsD-L-MF/README.md

   *  -Select the injection method by self
   *  -User can save their own habits

-* 1.6 Add sound effect of the loader
+* 1.6 Added sound effect of the loader
   * -Login sound
   * -Close Software sound
   * -Injection successful sound